bandframework/surmise/README.rst

  git clone https://github.com/bandframework/surmise/
  cd surmise
- python -m pip install --upgrade pip python -m pip install --upgrade setuptools python -m pip install build python -m build --wheel python -m pip install dist/surmise-<version info>.whl
+ python -m pip install .

 .. note::
     Currently surmise on Windows system is built and tested with MinGW, in order to support the GCC compiler.